insight-creative/hillestadheating.com/content/air-conditioning/_index.md

 <div class="breakout bg-black flow">
   <h2 class="no-margin">Schedule Your Air Conditioning Service Today!</h2>

-Don’t sweat it out this summer.
+  <p class="site-cta__middle">Don’t sweat it out this summer.
 Whether your A/C needs a quick repair or a complete refresh, Hillestad Heating and Cooling is just a call away.
-Schedule your appointment online, or give us a call at (608) 231-3888.
+Schedule your appointment online, or give us a call at {{< phone "madison" >}}.</p>
   <a class="btn btn--primary" href="/contact/">Request Service</a>
 </div>

 ## Our A/C Services